hamelsmu/python-notes/blog/content/post/py.md

 _Because of restrictions with this YouTube video, I couldn't embed [the video](https://youtu.be/MCs5OvhV9S4) in this article, so you will have to open it in a different window_.

 This talk is incredibly intimidating at first.
 Not only is it coded live from scratch, but it also jumps immediately into socket programming, something that I had never encountered as a data scientist.
 However, I was encouraged to take things slow and deeply understand this talk, and attempt to understand each piece bit by bit.
-This blog post documents what I learned along the way with the hopes that it will benefit others.
+This blog post documents what I learned along the way with the hope that it will benefit others.

 # Prerequisites

-Before getting started, David sets up the following infrastructure that is used to demonstrate threads and concurrency.
+Before getting started, David sets up the following infrastructure that is used to demonstrate concurrency.

 ## A cpu-bound task: Fibonacci

-To demonstrate concurrency, it is useful to create a task that can saturate your CPU, (such as mathematical operations) for a noticeable period of time.
-For this purpose David uses a function that computes a [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).
+To demonstrate concurrency, it is useful to create a task that can saturate your CPU (such as mathematical operations) for a noticeable period of time.
+David uses a function that computes a [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).

 ```py3
 #fib.py